UW Compensation plan guide and glossary

 - Refers to the applicable pay table for the job class.
-Clicking the pay table link within the Compensation Plan will bring up the corresponding pay table.
-Scroll within the pay table to locate the relevant pay range for the specific job code.
+Clicking the pay table link in the Compensation Plan will bring up the corresponding pay table.
+Scroll down the pay table to locate the relevant pay range for the specific job code.

 - Refer to the Pay Table page for a current list of available pay tables.

 - Identifies the pay range on the appropriate pay table (column 5) for the job code.
 Also identifies the starting step within the specific pay range.
 ‘A’ is the starting step unless specified otherwise.